MICHAEL EUGENE KATZ

 January, 2026

 I have been making digital paintings exclusively for over 20 years.
-The process fascinates me because it fosters abductive reasoning, my intuition, instincts, unconsciousness, and imagination.
+The process fascinates me because it fosters abductive reasoning, my intuition, emotions, unconsciousness, and imagination.
 I draw inspiration from my mundane surroundings, influenced by my interest in Eastern philosophies.
 I am motivated by conceptualist Marcel Duchamp’s engagement in “retinal art,” evident in his last artwork, Étant donnés, 1946-1966.

 "Don't let words limit your experience of life." ~ Alan Watts